vuejs/v2.vuejs.org/src/v2/guide/ssr.md

 ## Quasar Framework SSR + PWA

 [Quasar Framework](https://quasar.dev) will generate an SSR app (with optional PWA handoff) that leverages its best-in-class build system, sensible configuration and developer extensibility to make designing and building your idea a breeze.
 With over one hundred specific "Material Design 2.0"-compliant components, you can decide which ones to execute on the server, which are available in the browser - and even manage the `<meta>` tags of your site.
 Quasar is a node.js and webpack based development environment that supercharges and streamlines rapid development of SPA, PWA, SSR, Electron and Cordova apps - all from one codebase.

+## Factor CMS Platform

+[Factor JS - A CMS and eCommerce Platform](https://factor.dev) is a extension-focused platform for Vue apps that need an CMS and eCommerce functionality similar to WordPress.
+In additional to server-rendered content, you can also use the active server to power dynamic functionality associated with endpoints like user management/auth, form-handling, image handling, etc..